ColdGrub1384/Luade/docs/ShareSheet.md

 #  sharesheet

-This module is used for acessing data trough the iOS share sheet.
+This module is used for acessing data trough the iOS share sheet and for sharing items.
 Place a script in the 'Share Sheet' folder to show it on the share sheet.
 With your scripts, you can share text, URLs and files.

+## Retrieving passed data

 ## `string`
 `sharesheet.string()`